WilliamHXu/WilliamHXu.github.io/index.md

 #### [Farmer Froilan](https://github.com/WilliamHXu/Maven.FarmerFroilan)

-Led a team of three as scrum master to create a simulatable Farm.
+Led a team of three as scrum master to create a simulatable farm.
 Users can see the actions taken on the farm in a given work week.
 Personally responsible for architecting UML design, utilities and interfaces, work week behavior, crops, vehicle, and CRUD classes.

 ### For More...